-You must click on the map after selecting the satellite
+You must click on the map after selecting the satellite.
+This will refresh the pap display.

 If you want a satellite different from Arabsat (BADR) at 26 deg east select the satellite you want to point towards using the pull down menu box at the lower left.
 The Arabsat (BADR) at 26 deg east orbit longitude is just an example.